 2.Q What kind of program elements are reserved to NRC (that is, what NRC regulations should not be adopted by the Agreement States)?

-A Areas of exclusive NRC regulatory Authority are those areas of regulation that cannot be relinquished to the Agreement States under a Section 274b. agreement. `The following listing are examples of NRC regulations that should not be adopted by Agreement States:
+A Areas of exclusive NRC regulatory Authority are those areas of regulation that cannot be relinquished to the Agreement States under a Section 274b. agreement.
+The following listings are examples of NRC regulations that should not be adopted by Agreement States:

 10 CFR Part 10 - Criteria and procedures for determining eligibility for access to restricted data or national security information or an employment clearance